vespa-engine/documentation/en/searching-multi-valued-fields.md

  'query=clear sky' 'type=any'
 </pre>

-The output includes `matchfeatures` where we can see the various scores for the features:
+Each hit returned contains a `matchfeatures` fields where we can see the various scores for the features:

-Now, we can include these features in a ranking expression used in `first-phase`.
-The actual best function is data dependend, and a trained function using machine learned ranking is by far the easiest way.
-The bag of words [bm25](reference/bm25.html) ranking feature is not normalized so combining it in a linear function is challenging as the score range is unbound.
-We can make the parameters in our function overridable on a per query basis by
+Now, we can include these features in a ranking expression used in `first-phase` to actually change the ranking.
+The actual <em>best</em> scoring function is data dependend obviously.
+A trained function using machine learning is by far the easiest way.
+The bag of words [bm25](reference/bm25.html) ranking feature is not normalized so combining it in a linear function is challenging as the score range of the feature is unbound.
+To overcome this and allow easy exploration without changing the rank profile we can make the parameters in our function overridable on a per query basis by

 <pre>
   first-phase {